-When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.
+Weather is a crucial factor which we have to take into consideration when preparing for our mountain trip.

 So, one of the most important things which we need to keep in mind when we visit Tatra mountains is their unpredictable weather – it can change in the blink of an eye.